nebular/PixFu_Android_src/README.md

 This is the original olcPixelGameEngine (the OSX port).
 You can see the modifications at http://github.com/nebular/olcPGE_portable.
-I basically split into some files the .h, so each architecture has a folder.
+I basically split into some files the .h, so each architecture has a folder, and added code for the specifics of Android platform and opengl glue.

 2) libpng